-Project costs must be directly related to the objectives and activities of the project.
-The budget section must cover the entire three-year grant period.
+All project costs must be directly related to the objectives and activities of the project.
+The Budget Attachment covers the entire three-year grant period.

-The following items will be rated as a part of this section (addressed by the applicant in Parts A and B below):
+The following items will be rated as a part of this section, and must be addressed by the applicant in the JAG RFP Budget Attachment:

 - 8.1.
 Provide a description of the factors considered and the reasons behind the budget allocations and the extent to which this budget will allow the applicant to achieve its stated goals. - 8.2.
-List the cost per each project component(s). - 8.3.
-List each staff person assigned to the program, including title, responsibilities, and percentage of time allocated to program. - 8.4.
-Provide the number of individuals that will receive services, if applicable. - 8.5.
-List the cost per participant in the project(s) (per capita), if applicable. - 8.6.
-Provide the direct costs. - 8.7.
-Describe the project's cost effectiveness. - 8.8.
-Provide complete and detailed budget information in each section. - 8.9.
-Letters of Agreement (see Appendix F) are included for partners providing inkind services; Draft Operational Agreements (see Appendix G) are included for all contracted (paid) service providers.
+Describe the project's cost effectiveness. - 8.3.
+List the cost per each project component(s). - 8.4.
+List each staff person assigned to the program, including title, responsibilities, and percentage of time allocated to program. - 8.5.
+Provide the number of individuals that will receive services, if applicable. - 8.6.
+List the cost per participant in the project(s) (per capita), if applicable. - 8.7.
+Provide the direct costs. - 8.8.
+Provide complete and detailed budget information in each section.